 Monstera will eventually send out aerial roots in search of water.
 It’s fun to keep a mason jar full of water on the floor to allow those roots to snake their way around the jar, simulating a more natural environment for them.
 Change the water out every week or two if you decide to try this method out too.
 I eventually add the roots back into the pot and into the soil.
 In the wild, monstera vine their way up trees and allow those aerial roots to dangle beautifully all the way down to the rainforest floor to soak up the moist ground.

 When propagating monstera, the first thing you want to look for is an aerial root.
 It doesn’t have to be long, it can even be a node or bump, but it must be there in order to root your cutting.
 I suggest waiting until the cutting has two healthy leaves and an aerial root before cutting.

 Using sharp, clean shears or floral cutters, snip the plant JUST BELOW (about 1/2 inch) the aerial root or node at a nice 45 degree angle.
-Then place in a shaded spot for an hour or so to heal over and then pop it into rooting water I mentioned above if you have it, or distilled tap water works too.
+Then place in a shaded spot for a few hours to 24 to heal over and then pop it into water.

 Change out the water every few weeks, be sure to keep the cutting and water in indirect sun.
 Wait about one to two months for a robust root system to get established before planting your cutting up in organic potting soil in a pot with good drainage.

 After planting your new cutting, be sure to water the soil thoroughly and feed with our Sacred Soil Tonic.
 Then, press down gently on the soil to give it a nice firm base to support the root system.
 Check back in a few days and test the soil by sticking your finger down into the soil an inch or two.
 If it’s dry, water again.
-We want to make the transition from water to dirt as seamless as possible, so this first month in soil, I like to keep the cutting a bit more hydrated than usual.
+We want to make the transition from water to soil gradually so this first month I like to keep the cutting a bit more hydrated and the soil more moist than usual.